tra38/tra38.github.io/_posts/2018-05-06-using-pip-on-repl-it.md

 >If a path that does not yet exist is added to sys.path, it doesn't seem like it will ever be checked again when importing modules, even if it exists at a later point (or at least in python 2.7).

+This means that even though I installed the package, Python doesn't know about it until *after* I run the script a second time.

-repl.it's Linux instance is using Python 3.6.1, so I believe that this behavior has not changed.
+repl.it's Linux instance is using Python 3.6.1, so I believe that this behavior must not have changed.

 Second, howdoi attempts to install a bunch of packages that I never even asked to be installed!